Collagenase clostridium histolyticum: Uses

+In March 2020, the Swedish manufacturer abruptly withdrew distribution of this drug in Europe for commercial reasons.
+Collagenase is no longer available on the National Health System except as part of a small clinical trial.

 Side effects

 The most common side effects include lymphadenopathy (swollen lymph nodes), itching, pain, oedema, and bleeding (for example in the form of bruises or ecchymoses).
 Allergic reactions are seen in less than 1% of patients.

+In Peyronie's disease, potential side effects include corporal rupture (penile fracture) or other serious penile injury.

 Chemical properties

 The substance is a constant mixture of two collagenases (AUX-I and AUX-II) with known amino acid sequences and a length of about 1000 amino acids each.
 It is prepared by anaerobic fermentation from a strain of C. histolyticum that has been known since 1950.

 Pharmacology

 The enzymes do not reach the bloodstream in significant amounts and are presumed to largely stay at the point of injection until they are broken down by proteases.

 The two collagenases act synergistically by cleaving tropocollagen (the 'collagen molecule') at different points.
 AUX-I attacks the C- and N-termini, AUX-II cleaves amino acid bonds within the molecule.
 Small collagen fragments are broken down by both enzymes.